gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classVortexMergerEquilibria.md

 * `mapping` The mapping function from the logical domain to the physical domain.
 * `grid` The index range where the equilibrium is defined.
-* `builder` A spline builder to get the spline representation of the RHS of the PDE.
-* `evaluator` The evaluator of B-splines for the RHS of the PDE.
 * `poisson_solver` The PDE solver which computes the electrical potential.